Local bicycle and skateboard enthusiasts have reason to rejoice this year.

 Because the track is made of asphalt, it is ideal for all types of weather and can be used year-round.
 While plans are already in the works to add more amenities to the park in the near future, like splash pads and an updated fresh new look, everything is ready for visitors to enjoy the new track right now during daylight hours.

-The city hopes the installation of outdoor lighting will be completed by the fall so that the track can be used at night.
+The county hopes the installation of outdoor lighting will be completed by the fall so that the track can be used at night.

 Noah Williams, 19, has been riding trick scooters for over eight years and was excited about the new track, especially since there are limited places to ride safely during the pandemic.